-If a student wishes to receive transfer credit for work done at another accredited graduate school, an official transcript from that graduate institution must be filed for evaluation, along with the Transfer Credit Request form to Trinity University Records Office (note: the Transfer Credit Request form can be downloaded at MyTIU>Records).
+If a student wishes to receive transfer credit for work done at another accredited graduate school, an official transcript from that graduate institution must be filed for evaluation, along with the Transfer Credit Request form to the Trinity Florida University Records Office.
+(Note: the Transfer Credit Request form is available from the Trinity Florida Records Office.)

-Prior to matriculation, transfer credits will be evaluated at no cost to the student.
-However, students already enrolled at TIU will be charged a fee of $50 per course considered for transfer.
+NOTE: Prior to matriculation, transfer credits will be evaluated at no cost to the student.
+However, students already enrolled at TIU will be charged a fee of $50 per course taken and considered for transfer.